RJ/bevy_htn/README.md

 So when we execute a task from the planner, the sensors should result in changes to the planner state

 https://github.com/makspll/bevy_mod_scripting/blob/a4d1ffbcae98f42393ab447d73efe9b0b543426f/crates/bevy_mod_scripting_core/src/bindings/world.rs#L642

+## TODO

+HtpOperator to_tree doesn't need to return an Option if we always use it. do we still need the htn trigger alternative? that can provide the planned task id, which is maybe useful... but can you just get that by querying the Plan component via ctx.supervisor_entity()?

+## HTN bugs

+troll does 3 attacks, trunk health goes to 0 starts to move towards trunk to uproot it enemy goes out of range, replans, no enemy in range so replans to nav to last enemy pos, roar. this causes enemy to become in range, goes back to uproot plan.